Skip to main content

 QA Sphere CLI Tool: Simplicity and Efficiency

 For teams looking for a more straightforward approach, our Command Line Interface (CLI) tool offers a user-friendly way to integrate automated test results.
+The CLI is language- and framework-agnostic — it works with any testing tool that produces JUnit XML reports, as well as Playwright JSON reports natively.
 Key features include:

 • Easy installation and setup